britzl/defold-input/in/onscreen.md

 # On-screen
 Use the On-screen module to create on-screen/virtual gamepad controls.
 The module handles buttons and analog sticks.

+# Multi-touch
+The On-screen module works with multi-touch input if it has been configured in your input bindings.
+Learn more in the [official Defold documentation](https://defold.com/manuals/input-mouse-and-touch/#touch-triggers).

 # Using onscreen.lua
 The `onscreen.lua` module can be used directly in any script dealing with user/player input: